seanchen513/dcp/README.md

 - 191 - find min num intervals to remove to make rest of intervals non-overlapping
 - 200 - given set of intervals, compute smallest set of points that cover it (same as dcp119)
 - 397 - given list of jobs with start and end times, find largest subset of compatible jobs

-### Arrays, other
-- 189 - given array, return length of longest subarray where all its elements are distinct
-- 224 - given sorted array, find smallest positive int that is not the sum of a subset of the array, in O(n) time

 ### Rotated arrays/lists
 - 58 - find element in rotated sorted array